ZacharyLaurin/BargraphDriver/README.md

 ### Notes

 * The SDA pad is right next to the +150V one so watch out as to not accidentally short them while soldering.
 * Although the MCP4706's datasheet says that there are eight available addresses, it seems that most electronic suppliers only stock the first four.
-In my case I had to use two I2C buses to drive as many tubes as I wanted to.
+In my case I had to use two I2C buses to drive as many tubes as I wanted to (and had to do two chains of four tubes).
 * You need some sort of frame to hold the tubes in place.
-I recommend the use of large zip ties at the base to keep them straight.
+I recommend the use of large zip ties near the base to keep them straight.

 ## Author